xli1224/stephenmcd.github.com/_posts/2015-07-08-curiodb-a-distributed-persistent-redis-clone.md

 * PubSub is implemented by adding behavior to Key Nodes and Client Nodes, which act as PubSub servers and clients respectively ([PubSub.scala][pubsub-source]).

+## HTTP/JSON API

+CurioDB also supports
+a HTTP/JSON API, as well as the same wire protocol that Redis implements over TCP.
+Commands are issued with POST requests containing a JSON Object with a single `args` key, containing an Array of arguments.
+Responses are returned as a JSON Object with a single `result` key:

+{% highlight sh %}
+$ curl -X POST -d '{"args": ["set", "foo", "bar"]}' http://127.0.0.1:2600 {"result":"OK"}

+$ curl -X POST -d '{"args": ["mget", "foo", "baz"]}' http://127.0.0.1:2600 {"result":["bar",null]}
+{% endhighlight %}

+`SUBSCRIBE` and `PSUBSCRIBE` commands are fully supported by the HTTP API, by using chunked transfer encoding to allow a single HTTP connection to receive a stream of published messages over an extended period of time.

+In the case of errors such as invalid arguments to a command, a response with a 400 status is returned, with an error message in the response body.

 ## Disadvantages over Redis